TrumLxrd/Barold/README.md

-# BaroldSlash
+# Barold

 A Discord bot built with Discord.js that supports both traditional prefix commands and modern slash commands.
-BaroldSlash provides utility commands and entertainment features for Discord servers.
+Barold provides utility commands and entertainment features for Discord servers.

 ## ⚠️ Maintenance Status